Mejillones en Escabeche

 Ingredients

-- fresh blue mussels2 lb
+- fresh mussels2 lb

 - dry white wine1/2 cup

-- Spanish extra virgin olive oil3/4 cup
+- Spanish extra-virgin olive oil3/4 cup

 - white wine vinegar1/4 cup

-- garlic4 clove
+- garlic4 cloves

 - yellow onion1/2 med

-- dried bay leaves2 large
+- dried bay leaves2 med

 - whole black peppercorns1 tsp